Emirate of Abdelkader: Military structure

-The emir realized that the power of the state is reflected by its military strength; it also aids in giving the state a prestigious image internationally.
+The Emir realized that the power of the state is reflected by its military strength and aids in giving the state a prestigious image internationally.
 The Emir used the military to enforce order and security and to stop the chaos that spread after the fall of Turkish rule in Algeria.

-Social organization in Algeria was mainly tribal then, with individuals only attached to their tribes; nationalism was unknown at the time.
-In war or conflict the tribes gathered together with their men and cavalry then went to war.
-Afterwards the men returned to their tribes and continued with their daily work; military service was not enforced with the tribes.
+Social organization in Algeria was mainly tribal, with individuals attached only to their tribes; nationalism was unknown at the time.
+In war or conflict, the tribes gathered together with their men and cavalry then went to war.
+Afterwards, the men returned to their tribes and continued with their daily work; military service was not enforced with the tribes.
 The regular army of the emir was formed of volunteers.
-Recruitment was open to young people from all regions and all tribes, and called for jihad against the French invaders.
+Recruitment was open to young people from all regions and all tribes and called for jihad against the French invaders.
 Recruitment had no requirements and was for all ages and in all regions of the Emirate.
 The emir organized an army to protect the Emirate because he knew that he would confront French armies that were better-trained and better-equipped, commanded by experienced officers and generals.
 The emir was the first leader to establish a national army in the modern history of Algeria.

-He also built factories to manufacture weapons using the experience of the French, Spaniards and Italians.
+He also built factories to manufacture weapons by using the experience of the French, Spaniards and Italians.